 Don’t buy the first pontoon boat that you find – even when you think it’s perfect for you.
 Browse and find other boats that comply with your requirements.
 Compare their pros and cons and their prices.
-You may find a better boat than your first pick at that comes at an affordable price.
+You may find a better boat than your first pick that comes at an affordable price.

 Furthermore, ensure no hidden charges or any encumbrances, such as bank loans or debts with the boat as collateral.
 In this aspect, used boats are the first candidates.
 Brand new boats bought from reputable companies would surely be free from these financial issues.